oscbyspro/Ultimathnum/README.md

 > *We don't know where it comes from, only that it exists.*

-You may create integers our of thin air with RootInt, which is a wrapper around Swift's StaticBigInt model.
+You may create integers out of thin air with RootInt, a wrapper around Swift.StaticBigInt.
 It comes with some additional bells and whistles.
-You may, for example, use it to query whether a type can represent an integer literal in generic code.
+You may, for example, query whether a generic type can represent an integer literal or load the extended bit pattern that fits.

 ```swift
 static func exactly(_ source: RootInt) -> Fallible<Self>